COASTAL CRAFTSMAN DESIGN

 Certain seaside touches like glass bottles, blue glass vases, shells and woven baskets could be used but the key is to use it in restraint because the focus is still on the minimalism.

-HISTORY OF THE COSTAL CRAFTSMAN DESIGNS
+HISTORY OF THE COASTAL CRAFTSMAN DESIGNS

 Coastal Craftsman as a style was introduced by Bill Foley, master planner and president of Foley Design Associates.
 This design has its roots in the Craftsman style which was a result of the famous British ‘Arts and Crafts’ movement in the late 19th century to revive the handicrafts.
 This movement reached the United States in the 20th century where Gustav Stickley, a well-known furniture maker and the founder of The Craftsman magazine became its face.
 The term ‘Craftsman’ was used to describe a house built in accordance to the Stickley’s magazine.

-PHILOSOPHY OF THE COSTAL CRAFTSMAN DESIGN
+PHILOSOPHY OF THE COASTAL CRAFTSMAN DESIGN

 The philosophy behind the coastal craftsman design is to complement the natural landscape surroundings genuinely.
 It is also inspired by the sensitivity of the arts and crafts movements and hence share the idea of individualism yet attainability.
 It was created to provide a sense of indigenous place and traditions most common around the gulf coasts.
 The idea was to create a design which was necessary, useful and also beautiful.
 This design was created with the aim of providing cozy spaces, fantastic kitchens, and inviting hearths.